Definition of Operating Lease Accounting

 - Income Statement – The lease payment is expensed in the income and expense account.

-- Cash Flow – Complete lease payments are reported in the operating cash flow statement.
+- Cash Flow – The company reports complete lease payments in the operating cash flow statement.

 The operating lease is reported by the lessor as follows –

-- Balance Sheet – It must be reported as a normal asset on the asset side of the balance sheet
+- Balance Sheet – The company must report it as a normal asset on the asset side of the balance sheet.

-- Income Statement – The interest as income is reported, while the asset’s depreciation as an expense is recorded.
+- Income Statement – The company reports the interest as income while recording the asset’s depreciation as an expense.

-- Cash Flow – Complete lease receipts are reported in the operating cash flow statement as inflow.
+- Cash Flow – The company reports complete lease receipts as an inflow on the operating cash flow statement.

 Conclusion

-An operating lease is a type of capital asset leasing agreement whereby the lessor agrees to grant a drawl of economic benefits from the use of the underlying asset to the lessee in exchange for periodic lease payments.
+An operating lease is a capital asset leasing agreement whereby the lessor agrees to grant the lessee a drawl of economic benefits from using the underlying asset in exchange for periodic lease payments.
 This approach does not permit capitalization of the underlying asset in the lessee’s books of account.
 Also, monthly lease payments will be charged as expenses in the entity’s P&L A/c.
-At the same time, the lessor is allowed to capitalize assets in its books of accounts and claim depreciation and related tax benefits.
+At the same time, the lessor can capitalize assets in its books of accounts and claim depreciation and related tax benefits.
 They are simultaneously allowing lessors to recognize lease rentals as their income.

 Recommended Articles

 This is a guide to Operating Lease Accounting.
-Here we also discuss the definition, operating lease accounting lessor, and examples.
+We also discuss the definition, operating lease accounting lessor, and examples.
 You may also have a look at the following articles to learn more –